NASA-PDS/registry-loader/README.md

 ## 📃 License

 The project is licensed under the [Apache version 2](LICENSE.md) license.
-Or it isn't.
-Change this after consulting with your lawyers.